In order to use our service, you will have to use the Secure Shell protocol (SSH) to connect to your capsul.

 userdata script which does this

-for my own cloud compute management tool called
+for my own automated VPS management code in

 download the public keys from the Object Storage provider